-Doctoral program students receive an academic warning when he/she earns a B- in a course.
+Doctoral program students receive an academic warning when the semester GPA is lower than 3.0 but the cumulative WMU GPA is 3.0 or higher.
 This notation is not recorded on the student's academic transcript.

-When a student earns a second B- in a course, he/she will be placed on academic probation.
+To complete a Doctoral program, students must keep 3.0 in average.
+When a student earns a second 3.0 GPA in a course, he/she will be placed on academic probation.
 The school will notify the student in writing.
 Academic probation will be recorded on the student's permanent academic record.